ianhussey/blogdown-site/content/posts/2025-07-22-loss-of-confidence/index.md

 **Details**

 This work was conducted for my bachelors thesis project in 2009.
 It's *p*-hacked to death, although that word didn't even exist until 2010 and I probably didn't learn it until 2012 or really appreciate its meaning until 2015 or so.
-Pick your poison, they're all in there: optional stopping, flexibility in scoring, median split of a continuous variable, mulch-way interaction effects.
+Pick your poison, they're all in there: optional stopping, flexibility in scoring, median split of a continuous variable, multi-way interaction effects.

 My recollection is that I successfully computationally reproduced the reported results from the final data set around 2015, when I first started learning R. The original analyses were conducted in statview, a statistics package not even sold since 1997, but which somehow refused to die in that research group, continuing to see until at least 2015.
 Unfortunately, I don't have the files for this any more to know for sure.
 The point is moot given that the reported analyses are just one of many, many forking paths.